xan978/chess_thing/README.md

-# Chess game in python
+# Multiplayer chess built in python

-The goal is to have chess.
+## goals
+* peer to peer networking
+* follows the rules of chess
+* has a graphical interface

+## currently completed
+* most of the chess logic